valentjn/ltex/pages/docs/supported-languages.md

 ### Markup Languages

-LTeX supports can check grammar and spelling in the following markup languages.
+LTeX supports checking grammar and spelling in the following markup languages.
 These markup languages are exactly those languages for which LTeX is enabled by default, so no further configuration is necessary.
 Change [`ltex.enabled`](settings.html#ltexenabled) to manually configure for which languages LTeX is enabled/disabled.

 | Language | Language ID | LTeX Support |
 | -------- | ----------- | ------------ |